-Elisabetta Lunati, 65 years old, Director.
+Elisabetta Lunati, 66 years old, Director.

 Born in Biella in 1956.
 She worked as a lawyer for a number of years.
 In 1997 she became head of corporate operations and assistant to the Board of Directors of Banco Ambroveneto.
 From 2002, with the establishment of the Banca Intesa Group, resulting from the merger between Banco Ambroveneto, CARIPLO and Banca Commerciale Italiana, she held the position of Central Legal Affairs Director.
-In 2007, following SanpaololMI's incorporation into Banca Intesa and the establishment of the Intesa Sanpaolo Group, she was appointed Group General Counsel of Intesa Sanpaolo, a position that she held until 2019.
+In 2007, following SanpaololMl's incorporation into Banca Intesa and the establishment of the Intesa Sanpaolo Group, she was appointed Group General Counsel of Intesa Sanpaolo, a position that she held until 2019.
 She was a Member of the Board of Directors of ABI (Italian Banking Association), of EBL - European In-House Lawyers Group and of various companies within the Intesa Sanpaolo Group.
-From 2009 to 2020 she was a member of the Women's Entrepreneurship Committee at the Chamber of Commerce of Milan, Monza Brianza and Lodi.
-Since 2011 she has served as Deputy Chair of the Board of Directors of the Conciliatore Bancario Finanziario in Rome and as Chairman of the Steering Committee of this organization.
-Since 2015 she has also served as a Member of the Board of Directors of Intesa Sanpaolo Group.
+From 2009 until the end of 2020 she has been a member of the Women's Entrepreneurship Committee at the Chamber of Commerce of Milan, Monza Brianza and Lodi.

+Since 2011 she has served as Deputy Chair of the Board of Directors of the Conciliatore Bancario Finanziario (Banking and Financial Arbitrator) in Rome and as Chair of the Steering Committee of this organization.
+Since 2015 she has also served as a Member of the Board of Directors of Intesa Sanpaolo Casa, a real estate brokerage company in the Intesa Sanpaolo Group.

 In 2005 she received the "Marisa Bellisario" lifetime achievement award.

-She became a Member of the Board of Directors of Poste Italiane in May 2020.
+He became a Member of the Board of Directors of Poste Italiane in May 2020.

-Roberto Rossi, 78 years old, Director.
+Roberto Rossi, 79 years old, Director.

 Born in Piozzo (Cuneo) in 1943.

 Graduated in Electrical Engineering from the Polytechnic University of Turin with top marks.

-He has chaired the Comité Stratégique and Senior Advisor at Industrie 6-24 Holding.
-He has also held the following positions: Group Managing Director at TNT Logistics and member of the Board of Directors at TPG NV, subsequently TNT (1999-2003); CEO of the South Europe Division for transport and logistics (1996-1999); Chief Executive Officer of TNT Traco Italia & TNT France and Spain (1992-1996); Chief Executive Officer of TNT Traco Italia (1991-1992); Managing Partner of Operations and Manufacturing Practice Southern Europe, Booz-Allen & Hamilton Italia SpA (1974-1991).
-He became a Board Director at Poste Italiane in April 2017.
+Previous positions include: Chair of Comité Stratégique (2006-2020) and Senior Advisor (2016 - 2020) of Industrie 6-24 Holding; Chair of Palletways Italia SpA (2007 - 2016) and Board member (2016 - 2017); Group Managing Director at TNT Logistics and member of the Board of Directors at TPG NV, subsequently TNT (1999-2003); CEO of the South Europe Division of TNT for transport and logistics (1996-1999); Chief Executive Officer of TNT Traco Italia & TNT France and Spain (1992-1996); Chief Executive Officer of TNT Traco Italia (1991-1992); Managing Partner of Operations and Manufacturing Practice Southern Europe, Booz-Allen & Hamilton Italia SpA (1974-1991).

+He became a Board member at Poste Italiane in April 2017.

-Annex 2: Biographies of the Members of the Board of Statutory Auditors
+ANNEX 2: Biographies of the Members of the Board of Statutory Auditors

-Mauro Lonardo, 52 years old, Chair.
+Mauro Lonardo, 53 years old, Chair.

 Born in Rome in 1969.
 He graduated in Business and Economics from La Sapienza University of Rome.
 He has been a member of the Register of Chartered Accountants and the Register of Auditors since 1999.
 He is a freelance business consultant and partner at RSM - Studio Tributario e Societario, Rome, the Italian correspondent of the international RSM network in the role of International Contract Partner, where he prevalently deals with issues relative to corporate governance and taxation.
-He is a member of various corporate governance associations.
+He is a member of different corporate governance associations.
 He was assigned the task of performing investigative activities on behalf of the Judicial Authority on taxing procedures.
-He is a member of various Boards of Statutory Auditors and Supervisory Bodies pursuant to Legislative Decree no. 231/2001, with decades of experience as an auditor of large listed and public companies.
+He is a member of various Boards of Statutory Auditors and Supervisory Boards pursuant to Legislative Decree no. 231/2001, with decades of experience as an auditor of large listed and public companies.
 He is chair of the Board of Statutory Auditors at Poste Italiane since May 2016.